shirshak55/Bee-Connect/README.md

 # Future of this project
+* Use Tabler as admin panel
 * Using webpack and use react js
 * Fully documentation for every parts
-* Social Login Integration wiht devise
+* Social Login with facebook, github, twitter etc.
 * Fully Developed backend.
 Right now admin can only delete post he cannot monitor user
 * Roles and Permissions
 * Ability to Upload Videos